VersionClimber/VersionClimber/README.rst

 However, if the package have been released and versionned with `Semantic Versionning <http://semver.org/>`_, these tags can be retrieve and version can be explored hierarchically.

-2. order the packages from highest priority to lowest where more recent versions of higher priority packages are preferred over more recent versions of lower priority ones.
+2. Order the packages from highest priority to lowest where more recent versions of higher priority packages are preferred over more recent versions of lower priority ones.

 3. Installing VersionClimber as follows ::